-Salesforce Flow Orchestrator is a new Flow functionality that allows admins to string a number of flows and business processes together across multiple people.
+Salesforce Flow Orchestrator is an extension to standard Salesforce Flow functionality that allows admins to string a number of flows and business processes together across multiple people.
 Rather than rebuilding your existing flows to support the new feature, Flow Orchestrator has been built with your existing flows in mind and allows you to use them in any new orchestration.

 Salesforce defines the Flow Orchestrator as a tool that allows you to orchestrate multi-user, multi-step, and multi-stage Flows.
 What this means is that admins are able to create a string of automations that may need to be assigned to different people for action along the way.

-In the screenshot above, you’ll see that there are a number of blue arrows with titles under them (Awaiting Approval, Ready, Closed Complete).
+In the screenshot above, you’ll see that there are a number of card groups with a blue arrow icon.

-These are called Stages, and are sets of individual Steps that can be completed either in parallel or sequence, depending on what is required for that particular business process.
+The groupings are called Stages, and these contain individual Steps that can be completed either in parallel or sequence, depending on what is required for that particular business process.

 While setting up each Stage, you’ll need to set the Exit Conditions to either be when all Steps are completed, or when a specific auto-launched flow returns a TRUE value.